roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-12 ****** byCathartico© None of the fratties seemed interested in joining Matt on the beer run so the idea must have sounded kinda awesome to him.
+None of the fratties seemed interested in joining Matt on the beer run so the idea must have sounded kinda awesome to him.
 Besides, he would have a birthday bitch to entertain him at his side.

  "OK!
 I already fucked Hooters 'n Bombshell."
 The arrogant host stated.
 "So I take Kilty with me."